Alberton, South Africa: Transport

-The city has multiple access roads to all major freeways in the Gauteng Province such as the R59, N12, N17 and N3.
+Alberton has multiple access roads to some of the major freeways in the Gauteng Province such as the R59, N12, N17 and N3.

-The R59 Sybrand van Niekerk Freeway is the main highway running through Alberton, separating its western suburbs of Brackenhurst, Brackendowns and Meyersdal from the rest of the city.
-The regional highway links Alberton to Vereeniging, Sasolburg and Bloemfontein (via the N1) to the south-west, and Johannesburg and the N12 Freeway at the Reading Interchange to the north-west.
+The R59 Sybrand van Niekerk Freeway is the main highway running through Alberton, separating its western suburbs of Brackenhurst, Brackendowns and Meyersdal from the rest of the town.
+The regional highway connects Alberton with Vereeniging, Sasolburg and Bloemfontein (via the N1) to the south-west, and Johannesburg to the north-west.

-The N12 Southern Bypass Freeway runs north of Alberton and links the city to Kimberley to the south-west and Benoni and eMalahleni to the north-east.
-The N17 Freeway runs north-east of Alberton and links the city to Springs to the north-east and the N3 Freeway partially borders Alberton to the west at its eastern suburb of Verwoerdpark and links the city to Johannesburg in the north-west and Heidelberg and Durban in the south-east.
+The N12 Southern Bypass Freeway runs north of Alberton connecting the town with Potchefstroom to the south-west and with Benoni and eMalahleni to the north-east.
+The N17 Freeway runs north-east of Alberton connecting the town with Springs to the north-east and the N3 Freeway partially borders Alberton to the west at its eastern suburb of Verwoerdpark connecting the town with Johannesburg to the north-west and with Heidelberg and Durban to the south-east.

-The other arterial routes include the regional route of the R554 Swartkoppies Road to Brakpan and Springs to the north-east and Lenasia to the west and the metropolitan routes of the M7 Kliprivier Drive to Johannesburg in the north-west, the M31 Voortrekker Road to Johannesburg in the north-west, the M48 Van Riebeeck Avenue to Gosforth Park, Germiston in the north, the M61 Vereeniging Road to Vereeniging in the south-west, the M94 Kritzinger Road/Grey Avenue to Germiston in the north-west, and the M95 Nelson Mandela Avenue to Glenvista, Johannesburg South in the west.
+Local major routes in Alberton include: the R554 (Swartkoppies Road) leading north-eastwards to Brakpan and westwards to Lenasia, the M7 (Kliprivier Drive) to Johannesburg, the M31 (Voortrekker Road) to Johannesburg, the M48 (Van Riebeeck Avenue) leading northwards to Germiston, the M61 (Vereeniging Road) to Vereeniging, the M94 (Kritzinger Road/Grey Avenue) to Germiston, and the M95 (Nelson Mandela Avenue) to Johannesburg South.